Frank1993/cather_docker/dockers/registry-jobs/custom/generic-docker/README.md

 Users can install their run-time dependencies in various ways:
 - by adding a requirements.txt in the folder which contains their configFile (script to launch)
 - by adding a setup.sh in the folder which contains their configFile

+They can also define environment variables in that same setup.sh file.

 Python is ran with the -B flag in order not to create the __pycache__ folders.